-- Better analytics and data – as we mentioned, UserIQ is an all-in-one tool for your customer engagement, success, and onboarding.
-You can collect valuable in-app feedback and track customer health score of every user separately.
+- Better analytics and data – As we mentioned, UserIQ is an all-in-one tool for your customer engagement, success, and onboarding.
+You can collect valuable in-app feedback and track the customer health score of every user separately.

 - Supports Web (SaaS) and Mobile onboarding – UserIQ has done a great job with mobile onboarding, so if you’re looking for the best of both worlds, UserIQ is your solution.

-- Better user segmentation – because of its in-depth analytics and data, UserIQ offers you better user segmentation – you can create and personalize your user onboarding by different data – like login activity for example.
+- Better user segmentation – Because of its in-depth analytics and data, UserIQ offers you better user segmentation.
+You can create and personalize your user onboarding using different data, like login activity, for example.

-On another hand, if you’re looking for the Appcues alternative that does a great job in only one thing – helping you to create amazing user experiences – perhaps UserIQ isn’t the best fit for you since it doesn’t support all features as Userpilot or Chameleon do.
+On the other hand, if you’re looking for an Appcues alternative that does a great job in only one thing – helping you to create amazing user experiences – then perhaps UserIQ isn’t the best fit for you, since it doesn’t support all the features that Userpilot or Chameleon do.

-UserIQ pricing is indifferent.
-You have a free trial that includes all the basic features.
-For the premium plan, you will need to contact their customer support.
+UserIQ’s pricing isn’t specified.
+You get a free trial that includes all the basic features.
+For the premium plan, you will need to contact their customer support for a quote.

 UserIQ can be a great Appcues alternative if:

-- You’re looking for the tool that does decent user onboarding but also gives you powerful analytics, reports and data.
+- You’re looking for a tool that does decent user onboarding but also gives you powerful analytics, reports, and data.

-- You’re looking for the Appcues alternative that supports both Web and Mobile user onboarding.
+- You’re looking for an Appcues alternative that supports both Web and Mobile user onboarding.
 This can be especially useful if you have a mobile version of your product.

-Inline Manual also supports other UI elements than walkthroughs – you can create tooltips, hotspots, modals and also, in-app widgets.
+Inline Manual supports other UI elements than walkthroughs – you can create tooltips, hotspots, modals, and also in-app widgets.

 You can trigger different in-app events and create customized user segments.